 which I called Gli Amici della Rana.
 Why that name?
 Why not?

-A lot of people have been Amici for projects now: Catherine Martin, Elizabeth MacCarthy, Karin Björk, Jane Norman, Jane Good, Caroline Balding, Jane Carwardine, Sarah Moffat, Miki Takahashi, Theresa Caudle - that's just the violinists.
+A lot of people have been Amici for projects: Catherine Martin, Elizabeth MacCarthy, Karin Björk, Jane Norman, Jane Good, Caroline Balding, Jane Carwardine, Sarah Moffat, Miki Takahashi, Theresa Caudle - that's just the violinists.

-We just did a programme of Schütz, Scheidt, Monteverdi, Castello, Buxtehude and Biber with sopranos Gillian Keith and Emily Atkinson.
+For my 60th birthday I put together a programme of Schütz, Scheidt, Monteverdi, Castello, Buxtehude and Biber with sopranos Gillian Keith and Emily Atkinson.
+James O'Donnell played my Klop organ.
+It was a truly wonderful concert.
+Too bad I was 60 as well.

 Lots of musicians form a group to do something they are particularly passionate about: sometimes to perform in new ways, sometimes to save lovely music from neglect.
-One such project I've been really glad to be involved in is Clare Salaman's 'Society of Strange and Ancient Instruments'
+One such project I've been really glad to be involved in is Clare Salaman's 'Society of Strange and Ancient Instruments'.
+That has been a lot of fun